-How and When to Plant Marigolds – 10 Simple Steps
+How & When to Plant Marigolds: 10 Simple Steps

 Marigolds are one of the most popular garden plants for adding some color to your landscaping.
 The plant has a lot going for it.
 It is easy to grow and comes in a wide variety of colors, shapes, and sizes.
 You’re sure to find a cultivar to match your landscaping theme.
 The best part is that research has shown they can repel garden pests, such as aphids.
 They also are deer-resistant.

 While you can grow them from seeds, you can also take advantage of their showy flowers right away with transplants.
 They are typically annuals in most USDA plant hardiness zones.
 You simply put them in the ground when the conditions are right.
 Fortunately, most nurseries and home improvement centers don’t stock them until the weather is favorable.

 Before You Begin